snazzyfox/discord-bot/README.md

 Optionally, the bot keeps track of which users selected in each round, and denies these users from joining after they've been selected once.

-*Note: As of now, pool data is stored in memory.
-If the bot is restarted, all data will be lost.*
+*Note: As of now, pool data is persisted, but recently picked members data is stored in memory.
+If the bot is restarted, everyone will become eligible to be picked again.*

 ### Bedtime

-Allows each user to set a time of day (in their own timezone) as bedtime.
-The bot will remind the user to go to bed if the user posts anything after their bedtime.
+Allows each user to set a time of day and a timezone as their bedtime.
+If the user talks after their bedtime, the bot will remind them to go to bed.

+### Text

+Fun text commands.
+May contain surprises and random variations.

-###
+### Gamba

+A GAMBA bot similar to Twitch's predictions.
+There are two sets of commands: `/gamba` is for all users and allows them to interact with their own points and make bets, while `/gamble` is for admins to manage betting games.

+Users earn server points by either:
+- running the `/gamba daily` command to receive a fixed amount of points.
+This command can be run once every 24 hours.
+- being manually given points by a mod

+Once users have points, they can participate in bets:
+- A mod can start a bet with `/gamble start`
+- While the bet is open, users can place bets using either `/gamba believe` or `/gamba doubt`
+- After the bet closes, a mod can pay out either option using `/gamba payour`, or cancel it using `/gamba refund`

+Users can check their point balance using `/gamba balance`.
+Points can't be used for anything right now, but if mods want to allow people to redeem points for anything, they can manually deduct points using `/gamble deduct`

 ## Configuration